 Please note that we’re recruiting for two positions on the PAG, so if you or someone you know is interested in providing a youth (under 25) perspective or can speak to direct lived experience with mental health issues, we would love to hear from you.
-Please contact us at [email protected] to indicate your interest, and a member of our project team will be in touch with application instructions.
-Please click here to read our Public Advisory Group Terms of Reference.
+Please contact us at [email protected] or apply online.

 What is the purpose/role of the Public Advisory Group?